 To be completed by the Student

 Student Name:

 Date Request Submitted:

-Clinical Education Experience Number (circle all that apply): I II III
+Clinical Education Experience Number (circle all that apply): II III

 Please check the criteria that apply to your situation:

 Sole caregiver for a dependent family member

 Military spouse on overseas deployment

 Child under 1 year at time of clinical rotation.

-Please indicate the geographic location that you are seeking placem ent in:
+Please indicate the geographic location that you are seeking placem ent in :

-Official supporting documentation is required at the time of ap note from a physician or spouse's commanding officer.
-Comp decisions are determined by Program Administration (i.e., Pro Clinical Education Coordinator, and/or Dean). leted a oplication ons ai re reviewed and final
+Official supporting documentation is required at the time of application note from a physician or spouse's commanding officer.
+Completed a decisions are determined by Program Administration (i.e., Program Clinical Education Coordinator, and/or Dean). pplica itions a re reviewed and final

-Please submit this application and required supporting docum Coordinator via email. nentatio n to the e Clini cal Education
+Please submit this application and required supporting documentation Coordinator via email. n to t he Clin ical Education

 To be completed by Program Administration:

 Request Approval Date:

 Request Denial Date:

 Reason for denial (if applicable):

-Clinical Education Travel Adjustment Form

-This form is to be completed if a student is requesting a change to their scheduled Clinical Education Experience dates to accommodate additional travel time.
+Clinical Education Travel Adjustment Form This form is to be completed if a student is requesting a change to their scheduled Clinical Education Experience dates to accommodate additional travel time.

 To be completed by the Student

 Student Name:

 Date Request Submitted:

 Name of Clinical Site:

 Original Dates of Experience:

 Proposed New Dates of Experience:

 Reason Change is Requested:

-To be completed by the Clinical Education Coordinator
+To be completed by the Clinical Education Coor dinator

 Request Approval Date:

 Request Denial Date:

 Reason for denial (if applicable):